 What We Do

 As a public-facing organization focused on the emerging issues at the intersection of the empowered customer and the public good, Customer Commons seeks to both educate and inspire change for customers worldwide.
-We do this through research, educational initiatives and promotion of customer side tools.
+We do this through research, educational initiatives and promotion of customer-side tools.

-Customer Commons seeks to meet customers where they naturally are, while offering a way forward that demonstrates practical alternatives.
+Customer Commons meets customers where they naturally are, while offering a way forward that demonstrates practical alternatives.
 Our work is grounded in research exploring public attitudes toward customer relationships with vendors, online and offline.
 We also research solutions under development, seeking to understand, present and advocate viable approaches.
 This information supports the development of new tools and methods while also informing the larger Internet policy conversation and our vision of an empowered individual in the context of a healthy and dynamic market-based system.

-All of Customer Commons’ programs reflect the values of truly transparent and flexible methods for individuals to maintain their unique voices in relationship to other entities in the marketplace.
+All of Customer Commons’ programs reflect values of truly transparent and flexible methods for individuals to maintain their unique voices in relationship to other entities in the marketplace.
 Therefore, we support technological approaches that are primarily personal, not social, designed from the outset to help customers clearly express their own intent.
-Our work will help customers engage in equal and open relationships that do not lock them in to a single set of solutions.
+Our work will help customers engage in equal and open relationships that do not lock them to a single set of solutions.
 We believe the market will support independent customers.
 With truly engaged customers, businesses, governments and institutions of all kinds will have countless more willing hands, heads and hearts to solve the problems of our world, while creating prosperity for all.